-Prior to student teaching, teacher candidates must demonstrate mastery of the content for which they will be responsible teaching.
+Prior to Student Teaching, teacher candidates must demonstrate mastery of the content for which they will be responsible teaching.
 Content-area tests correspond to the Illinois-approved program under completion.
-For example, an Elementary Education major will take the more general Elementary content test, while a Secondary English Education student will take the more specific English Language Arts content test.
+For example, an Elementary Education major will take the more general Elementary Education content test, while a Secondary English Education student will take the more specific English Language Arts content test.
 A passing score on the content-area test is required for admission to Student Teaching.
-This test should be taken before or during the semester prior to student teaching.
+Passing test scores are required by August 1 for fall semester and December 1 for spring semester student teaching.

-In addition to the tests described above, student teachers must complete and earn an acceptable score on the Teacher Performance Assessment (edTPA) in order to become a licensed teacher in Illinois.
+In addition to the tests described above, student teachers must complete and earn an acceptable score on the Teacher Performance Assessment (edTPA) in order to complete the degree and become a licensed teacher in Illinois.
 The edTPA is a performance assessment developed to help determine if new teachers are ready to enter the profession with the skills necessary to help all of their students learn.
 This nationally-available assessment involves student teachers in planning, instructing, and assessing student learning.
 Support for completion of the edTPA is provided during student teaching seminars.